 A: To keep the youth Career Development (CDE judging) and 4-H collection projects current, it is important to occasionally add new insects to the list.
 Due to the invasion of a serious new insect pest throughout the Midwest called the Spotted Lanternfly, we have added it to the list of insects found in the "How to Make an Awesome insect Collection and (ID-401) and Who Let the Bugs Out (ID-402) extension resources.
 Please be aware that students are now expected to identify and understand its biology and behavior as well as its potential impact in Agriculture.
 Indiana 4-H Youth Development partners with Purdue University academic departments to develop 4-H project guidelines.
-The Monarch butterfly and Spotted Lanternfly statements are provided by Dr. Timothy J. Gibb, Department of Entomology.

-Beginner (1st-3rd Year in Entomology)

-Create a collection based on the year in Entomology or an educational exhibit.
+Beginner 1st-3rd Year in Entomology: Create a collection based on the year in Entomology or an educational exhibit.